Impacts on Marine Life

 Traditionally thought of as more of a human health concern, the impacts of unsafely managed sewage and non-sewered sanitation on marine life have been underappreciated and largely ignored.
 Wastewater pollution has many detrimental consequences for corals and fish species.
 Ongoing nutrient loading and algal blooms are particularly devastating for marine life and are increasing in frequency and scale.

 Impacts to Coral Reefs

-Coral bleaching and disease are common problems for reefs in waters contaminated by sewage pollutants.
-Sewage pollution can also indirectly affect marine life by altering ocean temperature, pH, and salinity as well as increasing disease in many organisms, such as corals, fish, and shellfish.
-Some common stressors found in sewage and their impacts on corals are listed in the table below (adapted from Wear and Vega-Thurber, 2015).
+Coral bleaching and disease are common problems for reefs in waters contaminated by wastewater pollutants.
+Wastewater pollution can also indirectly affect marine life by altering ocean temperature, pH, and salinity as well as increasing disease in many organisms, such as corals, fish, and shellfish.
+Some common stressors found in wastewater and their impacts on corals are listed in the table below (adapted from Wear and Vega-Thurber, 2015).

 |STRESSORS||IMPACTS TO CORALS|

 |Nutrients||Increased coral bleaching, increased coral disease (prevalence and severity), decreased coral reproductivity, algal overgrowth, decreased coral skeletal integrity, decreased coral cover and biodiversity, and increased phytoplankton shading.|